 Fee payment delays or problems

-If a student is not able to register because of delays in fee payment by an academic department, fellowship, or sponsor, see an Advisor at Berkeley International Office.
+If you are not able to register because of delays in fee payment by an academic department, fellowship, or sponsor, see an Adviser at Berkeley International Office.

 In order to assist students with paying tuition & fees and becoming officially registered at the University, Cal Student Central offers several short-term interest-free loans: